efe/blog/_posts/2018-03-27-an-arduino-wall-clock-tiktik.md

 title: "Arduino Wall Clock: Tiktik"
 image: /public/images/posts/tiktik/setting-rtc-ds3231.png
 ---
-I always like old fashion wall clock like [this](/public/images/posts/tiktik/antique-wall-clock.jpg).
-It gongs hourly.
-By this way, I spot the time during day.
-So, I thought that is it possible to build a digital clock like this?
-And, I did it!
-In this blogpost, I'm going to tell how it works.
+I've always had a fondness for [old-fashioned wall clocks like this one that chime every hour](/public/images/posts/tiktik/antique-wall-clock.jpg).
+They help me keep track of time throughout the day.
+So, I began to wonder, Is it possible to create a digital clock that replicates this charming feature?
+Well, I went ahead and did it!
+In this blog post, I'm going to explain how it works.

 ## Equipments